Our Climate Actions

 Measure

-Livonia Print has made a complete inventory of its greenhouse gas emissions and has measured and reported emissions according to the Greenhouse Gas Protocol
+Livonia Print is completing inventory of its greenhouse gas emissions and has measured and reported emissions according to the Greenhouse Gas Protocol since 2020.

 Reduce